Connection lost. Please refresh the page.

 Basic structure

-We'll begin by discussing the basic structure of the nerves.
+We'll begin by discussing the basic structure of nerves.
 An individual nerve cell (neuron) is made up of small branching extensions called dendrites, a cell body (soma), and an axon which is one single, long branch.
 At the end of the axon, we find the axon terminals.
 Axon terminals meet the dendrites of adjoining neurons at the synaptic cleft.
 Here, neurotransmitters are passed from one neuron to another, initiating action potentials that allow for the transmission of electrical signals to various target cells around the body.
 The axons of a neuron (also known as nerve fibers) come together to form a bundle of axons which is finally called “nerve”.
 The difference between nerves vs neurons presents a common source of confusion.
 Are they the same thing?
 Simply put, no. Recall that nerves are found in the PNS, and are composed of bundles of nerve fibers (axons).
 The neurons on the other hand are just the cells of the nervous system.

 Some nerve fibers (axons) and are enveloped in myelin sheath, a lipid and protein rich layer that aids in increasing the velocity of electrical impulse conduction.
 Those fibers are called myelinated fibers whereas the fibers without a myelin sheath are unmyelinated.